IBM/unitxt/docs/docs/llm_as_judge.rst

     3. create a metric and evaluate the results.

-In LLM as judge metric, we should feed a judge model by the predictions of the model we want to test, and ask it to judge these prediction.
-The evaluation scores should be the predictions of the judge model.
+In LLM as judge metric, we should feed a judge model with the predictions of the model we want to test, and ask it to judge these prediction.
+The evaluation scores is the predictions of the judge model.

 Therefore, LLM as a judge flow:
     1. create dataset